Kiran-mondal/ip-finder-tool/README.md

-🌐 IP Finder Tool
+🌐 Domain to IP Finder

-A powerful terminal-based IP & domain lookup tool with auto-detection and live IP information fetching using the IPinfo API.
-Stylish, informative, and logs everything you check!
+A simple terminal-based tool that resolves domain names into their corresponding IP addresses.
+Lightweight, fast, and perfect for quick lookups.

 ---

 ✨ Features

-🔗 Accepts domain, IP, or URL as input
+🔗 Accepts domain name as input

-🔍 Auto-detects your own public IP if no input is provided

-🌎 Displays detailed location and network info:

-IP Address

-Hostname

-City, Region, Country

-Location (lat, long)

-Organization

-Timezone

-📊 Clean output in styled tables using rich
+🌐 Returns the IP address

-🎨 Banner header using pyfiglet
+🎨 Styled terminal output using pyfiglet and rich

-📁 Auto-logs results in log.json with timestamps

-🔁 Loops until you exit (Ctrl+C or type 'n')
+🔁 Repeats until user exits